EdTech

 1. They foster cooperation.

+Sixty middle school students who had no previous video game playing experience were broken up into three groups: no gameplay, cooperative gameplay, and competitive gameplay.
+Students in the game playing groups were taught how to play a game.
 They practiced for two hours and were then observed playing with or against another middle schooler from the study.
-The results were taken after 20 trials and showed that the kids who played cooperatively scored higher than the kids who played competitively or didn’t play at all!
-Researchers concluded that video games could improve teamwork skills when played cooperatively.
+The results were taken after 20 trials and showed that the students who played cooperatively scored higher than the students who played competitively or didn’t play at all.
+Researchers concluded that video games could improve teamwork skills when played cooperatively (Badatala et al., 2016).

 2. They have cognitive benefits.

 After playing some video games himself and observing others, Gee found that people who play these games often want to improve their gaming skills.
 But to do so, they must follow directions, practice, and work on overcoming their weaknesses.
 School presents a similar challenge.
-Students must follow instructions and practice academic skills in order to attain good grades.
+Students must follow instructions and practice academic skills to achieve academic goals.
+Similarly, the tier systems of most video games require players to achieve one level to get to the next.
+As players progress, they often solve problems—and according to Gee, this imitates the space of a classroom, where you develop hypotheses and creative solutions to problems.

 3. They can increase academic motivation.